hasanalmunawr/hasanalmunawr/README.md

 # Hi there! 👋 I'm Hasan.

 Welcome to my GitHub profile!
 A passionate student aspiring to become a Software Engineer.
-I have a keen interest in Java programming language and Backend technologies.
+I'm keen on learning Java programming language and Backend technologies.
 I love to create and share projects that showcase my skills and knowledge.

 ### 🧰 Languages